 The Working Holiday Visa

-The “Working Holiday Visa“ is currently available if at the time of application (which can be up to one year prior to your arrival in Japan) you are 18-30 Years old and if you are a citizen of Austria, Denmark, France, Germany, Hong Kong, Ireland, New Zealand, Norway, Poland, Slovakia, Portugal, Taiwan or the UK.
+The “Working Holiday Visa“ is currently available if at the time of application you are 18-30 Years old and if you are a citizen of the UK, Ireland, New Zealand, Germany, Austria, France, Denmark, Norway, Iceland, Portugal, Spain, Hungary, Poland, Slowakia, Czech Republic, Lithuania, Argentina, Chile, Taiwan, or Hong Kong.

 Also, you can not be accompanied by dependents or children, you should be in good health and not have any criminal records.